 Follow any directions you are given for not eating or drinking before surgery.
 You’ll also need to have an adult friend or family member drive you home after the procedure.
-On the day of surgery, be sure to arrive at the hospital or surgery center in time to sign in and get ready for your procedure.
+On the day of surgery, be sure to arrive at the hospital, surgery center, or healthcare providers office in time to sign in and get ready for your procedure.

 Here is what to expect during surgery:

 You’ll be given anesthesia before your biopsy to keep you comfortable during surgery.

 Your healthcare provider then puts a thin metal tool (speculum) into your vagina to spread it open.
 This allows your health care provider to see your cervix.